SirZenith/mongosh.nvim/README.md

 - How result window splits current view.
 - Action on new buffer gets created by plugin, you can set keymap in new buffer or do other things of your interest.
+- Highlight used by sidebar and card view.

 ## Installation